Skip to main content

 Understanding the needs and experiences of the individuals we support is essential in developing mental wellbeing services that achieve meaningful outcomes.

-Whether they're engaging in one-on-one support, recovery coaching, counselling, joining a group program, or moving into supported accommodation, each quarter we invite our consumers to tell us about their experience in a formal survey.
+Whether they're engaging in one-on-one support, recovery coaching, support coordination, joining a group program, or moving into supported accommodation, each quarter we invite our consumers to tell us about their experience in a formal survey.

 Chief Operating Officer, Aaron Farrell said that regular Your Experience of Service (YES) consumer surveys helped selectability to ensure that everyone received the high-quality, tailored service they deserved.